materialsproject/jobflow/docs/src/job.rst

 The main interface for constructing jobs is the :obj:`job` function.

-:obj:`job` wraps functions for use in activities.
+:obj:`job` wraps functions for use in flows.
 It can be used as a decorator, or around function calls directly (i.e. ``job(foo)(a, b, c)``).
 Outputs from functions wrapped in ``job`` are proxy objects of type :obj:`Job` that contain the inputs and function to be executed.

-.. currentmodule:: activities.core.job
+.. currentmodule:: flows.core.job

 .. autofunction:: job
    :noindex: